opentripplanner/helsinki2025/index.md

 date: September 15-19 2025
 ---

-The worldwide community is meeting in September in Helsinki to discuss all kinds of topics around OTP and to socialise.
+The worldwide community is meeting in September in Helsinki to discuss all kinds of topics around OTP and of course to socialise.

 It is aimed at OTP users and interested parties at all levels of knowledge and expertise.